 Work rights

 Candidates must have ongoing work rights in Australia, independent of any employment with PHA.
-PHA does not generally act as a sponsor for working visas.
+PHA does not generally act as a sponsor for work visas.

 Background checking